matthewb531/PAIN/README.md

 # PAIN event - 9th Sepetember 2023 15h00 SAST

-This great initiative happening this Saturday in Edinburgh.
-Peeps from around the world are able to contribute, check it out!:
+This great initiative is happening this Saturday in Edinburgh, peeps from around the world are able to contribute to the cause, check it out!:

 What and why: Supporting the main “PAIN” event, Saturday 9th September, 14h00 GMT (15h00 SAST).
 The PAIN event itself is a 31km run in aid of mental health, put together by a small group of legends in Edinburgh who started _Smls_. _Smls_ aims to reduce the numbers of suicides by helping to fund quality counselling sessions for those who desperately need it, while also improving awareness.
 While they will be running 31km, you can participate in any form (if running is not your thing, and you'd like to join by bike or any other mode, feel free) or distance (not necessarily 31km).